 Climate change is an emergency, but we can’t panic.
 To build real community resilience, we believe the process of change, adaptation and mitigation is as important as the outcome.
 The climate crisis represents an opportunity to create a healthier, more equitable and just society, and create solutions that benefit Country and people at the same time.

-Uncle Steve Widders, Callum Clayton-Dixon, Lindon Strong, Tanya Howard, and others.
+Uncle Steve Widders, Gabi Briggs, Callum Clayton-Dixon, Lindon Strong, Tanya Howard and Amy Ashman.

 Thank you to our supporters: